Cosmic Catastrophes

 The immense black hole in the center of our galaxy, Saggitarius A*, is currently out of things to suck in, so it is inactive.
 Stars and gaseous nebulae are circling it, however, and slowly falling in.
 Pretty soon it will form another accretion disk and that hot ring will blast x-rays, gamma rays and cosmic rays on every part of the Milky Way.
 There are gas clouds between us and that black hoe, but they won’t last long under the assault.
 That blast will go on for centuries.

 Our universe has more than the 3 dimensions we can see.
 It has ten or eleven, depending on which version of M-theory you subscribe to today.
 The shape of our space is a Calabi-Yau manifold, a family of unimaginable multidimensional curves named after the mathematicians who described them.
 There is the possibility of a tear in some of those manifolds.
 It could be a propagating tear, like ice crystals forming in water that is below freezing.
 Drop an ice seed into supercold water.
 One instant we have clear water, the next, ice.
 A tear in space is a similar kind of phase change.
 A tear in the manifold would eat our lunch and the lunch box we came in.
+Once started, a tear in space would either propagate at the speed of light, in which case we might be able to see it coming, or at the speed of expansion of the Big Bang, in which case it will be so fast we won’t have any warning.
+Either way, the players all leave the stage, exeunt omnes.

 There could be a tear on its way right now.